Horosphere/THKame/README.md

 ```
 cmake CMakeLists.txt -DLIBDIR_URHO3D:STRING=<Urho3D source directory>
 ```
+I highly suggest you make the above two commands into a script.

-Now `make` can be executed to compile the application.
+If you are using GNU Makefiles as your generator, `make` can now be ran to produce the desired binary.